apache/qpid/qpid/java/jca/example/README.txt

 The deployment configuration for destinations, and ConnectionFactories varies by platform.
 In JBossEAP, the configuration mechanism is a *-ds.xml file.
 Geronimo 2.2.x has the notion of a deployment plan in the form of a geronimo-ra.xml file.
+Similarly, Glassfish 3.1.1 uses the glassfish-resources.xml file.

-The Qpid JCA Example provides both a qpid-jca-ds.xml file as well as a geronimo-ra.xml deployment plan.
-Both mechanisms provide a reasonable set of defaults to allow you to deploy the Qpid JCA adapter in either environment and get up and running quickly.
+The Qpid JCA Example provides a sample qpid-jca-ds.xml, geronimo-ra.xml and glassfish-resources.xml file.
+Each file provides reasonable set of defaults to allow you to deploy the Qpid JCA adapter in the supported environments and get up and running quickly.

 EJB 3.x